 Key success traits: a frugal business leader, an indisputable risk-taker

-Did you know that Warren Buffett is the second richest man in the world?
-According to Forbes magazine, his net worth is US$42 billion.
-Regardless of his enormous wealth, he still lives a simple life at Omaha, Nebraska.
+Warren Buffett is one of the richest men in the world and regardless of his enormous wealth, he still lives a simple life in Omaha, Nebraska.
 His annual salary is just $100,000.